 - Excessive buttons: Your focus must be on your CTA buttons.
-The CTAs must be placed in a strategic manner, alongside your copy and your offer, as opposed to being distributed on as many places as possible on your homepage, which can be damaging to your conversion rate.
+The CTAs must be placed strategically, alongside your copy and your offer, as opposed to being distributed on as many places as possible on your homepage, which can be damaging to your conversion rate.

-- Unnecessary images: Of course, using images is important, however, they must be carefully selected.
-You need images that clearly communicate the goals of your product/service and enhance your copywriting. bad quality images can be distracting and damage the credibility of your business.
+- Unnecessary images: Of course, using images is great.
+However, they must be carefully selected.
+You need images that communicate the goals of your product/service and enhance your copywriting.
+Bad quality images can be distracting and damage the credibility of your business.

 - Ineffective testimonials: Don’t lie in your social proof section!
-You need testimonials from real clients that describe how they’ve benefited for your product, and how you’ve resolved their problems.
+Include testimonials from real clients that describe how they’ve benefited for your product.
 Make sure that you include when you can names, their job titles, and company name.

 - Lengthy paragraphs: We said clear and concise headlines, not blog paragraphs!
 Use a bulletin list if you want to break down the benefits and features of your services/products.

-Too many items on your menu and you’ll confuse your web visitors. you need hierarchical homepage navigation that is logical and organized in a way that everything the user needs is accessible.
-Some tips to execute this successfully:
+Too many items on your menu, and you’ll confuse your web visitors.
+What you need is a simple website navigation that is intuitively organized.
+Some tips for executing this successfully:

-- Logical order: The main menu category should be precise and stand out from others.
-With that in mind, the sub-categories as well must be in context with the main category under where they’re placed.
+- Make a Logical order: The main menu category should be precise and stand out from others.
+With that in mind, sub-categories as well must be in context with the main category under where they’re placed.

-- A Limited number of categories: It’s best not to have more than 7 main menu items
+- Have a Limited number of categories: It’s best not to have more than 7 main menu items.

 If you want to increase your sales, your satisfied clients might be your biggest selling point!
 Social proof directly showcases how your clients use your product to improve their businesses and lives in the process.